slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 make the interview feeling safe

 Staring isn’t staring if you’re smiling.
 Or waving.
 Or if you say hi.

-> *'When you listen, you may learn something new.' -- Dalai Lama*

 Learn how to lessen the crushing pressure of being interesting by focusing on being interested.